stateless-solutions/stateless-sdk/readme.md

 entrypoints app get <entrypoint_id>
 ```

-Fetches information about a specific entrypoint using its UUID.
-Returns a JSON-formatted output detailing the entrypoint's configuration.
+Fetches information about a specific entrypoint.
+The CLI will prompt the user to select an entrypoint, and the output will display a JSON-formatted output detailing the entrypoint's configuration.

 ### Create an entrypoint (Provider only)

-The `create` command registers a new entrypoint.
-There are two ways to create an entrypoint: through interactive prompts or using a JSON configuration file.
+The create command registers a new entrypoint either through interactive prompts or by using a JSON configuration file.

 ```bash
 entrypoints app create
 ```

 When executed, the CLI will interactively prompt for the required information, including Entrypoint URL, Offering ID, and Region ID.
-Upon completion, a confirmation message with the ID and URL of the newly created entrypoint is returned.

 #### With a JSON Configuration File